digital-asset/daml/compiler/daml-lf-verify/README.rst

       signatory owner

-      controller owner can

-        -- | Transfer some amount to the receiver, or do nothing if this would make the -- remaining amount in the account negative. nonconsuming Account_Transfer : (ContractId Account, ContractId Account) with
+      -- | Transfer some amount to the receiver, or do nothing if this would make the -- remaining amount in the account negative. nonconsuming choice Account_Transfer : (ContractId Account, ContractId Account) with
           transferAmount: Decimal
           receiverCid: ContractId Account
+        controller owner
         do
           if amount >= transferAmount
           then do
             -- The account has sufficient funds.
             receiver <- fetch receiverCid
             newSelf <- create this with amount = amount - transferAmount newReceiver <- create receiver with
               amount = receiver.amount + transferAmount
             archive receiverCid
             return (newSelf, newReceiver)
           else do
             -- The account does not have sufficient funds, and the transfer is -- cancelled.
             return (self, receiverCid)

 It is clear that making a transfer between two accounts, should always preserve the total amount of funds.
 However, running the verification tool produces the